 U.S. Assistance to Ukraine

 A cornerstone for the continuing U.S. partnership with Ukraine and the other NIS has been the Freedom for Russia and Emerging Eurasian Democracies and Open Markets (FREEDOM) Support Act (FSA), enacted in October 1992.
 Ukraine has been a primary recipient of FSA assistance.
 Total U.S. assistance since independence has been more than $3 billion.
-U.S. assistance to Ukraine is targeted to promote political and economic reform and to address urgent humanitarian needs.
+U.S. assistance to Ukraine is targeted to promote political, security, and economic reform and to address urgent health and humanitarian needs.
 The U.S. has consistently encouraged Ukraine's transition to a democratic society with a prosperous market-based economy.
 For more detailed information on these programs, please see the "Annual Report to Congress on U.S. Government Assistance to and Cooperative Activities with Eurasia," which is available on the State Department's website at the following address: http://www.state.gov/p/eur/ace/.
 Information is also available on USAID's website at the address: http://www.usaid.gov.